 The detainee is then interviewed by trained and certified interrogators to determine whether he is actively attempting to withhold or distort information.
 If so, the on-scene interrogation team develops an interrogation plan, which may include only those techniques for which there is no medical or psychological contraindication.
 You have informed us that the initial OMS assessments have ruled out the use of some-or all-of the interrogation techniques as to certain detainees.
 If the plan calls for the use of any of the interrogation techniques discussed herein, it is submitted to CIA Headquarters, which must review the plan and approve the use of any of these interrogation techniques before they may be applied.
-See George J. Tenet, Director of Central Intelligence, Guidelines on Interrogations Conducted Pursuant to the (Jan.
-28, 2003)
+See George J. Tenet, Director of Central Intelligence, Guidelines on Interrogations Conducted Pursuant to the Presidential Memorandum of Notification of 17 September 2001, at 3 (Jan.
+28, 2003) ("Interrogation Guidelines").

-("Interrogation Guidelines").
 Prior written approval "from the Director, DCI Counterterrorist Center, with the concurrence of the Chief, CTC Legal Group," is required for the use of any enhanced interrogation techniques.
 Id.
-We understand that, as to the detained here, this written approval has been given for each of the techniques we discuss, except the waterboard.
+We understand that, as to the detainee here, this written approval has been given for each of the techniques we discuss, except the waterboard.